-The Village of Barrington contracts with Groot Industries, Inc. to collect refuse and recyclables from Village residences.
+The Village of Barrington contracts with Groot Industries, Inc. to collect refuse and recyclables, composting, and residential food scraps from Village residences.
 Groot takes the collected refuse to the Solid Waste Agency of Northern Cook County (SWANCC) transfer station in Glenview.
 SWANCC then disposes of the refuse in a landfill.
 Recycling material is collected by Groot and sent to their recycling facility, where it is sorted and sold to recyclers.
 For more information regarding SWANCC, visit www.swancc.org.

 Establishing New Refuse Service: As a new resident, we realize you want to set up your new refuse, water and sewer service as quickly and easily as possible.
 Here’s what you need to do:

 1. Fill out the Utility Services Application.

 2. With a government-issued picture ID, come in to the Village Hall at 200 S. Hough Street, to set up your utility billing account.
 Sorry, but current federal rules designed to prevent identity theft make it necessary for you to set up this account in person, rather than online or on the phone.
 And please don’t forget to bring in your government-issued picture ID!

 Refuse Collection Pick-up: Recyclables, compostable yard waste, and regular refuse are collected on FRIDAY.
 Please have your recyclables, compostable yard waste and refuse at the curb before 6:30 a.m., but no more than 24 hours before pickup.
 Please do not place any containers in the street.
 Also, please remember to promptly remove your empty bins from the curb after pickup.

 Refuse, recyclables, and compostable yard waste will not be collected on New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, or Christmas.
 During these holiday weeks, your pick-up will be on Saturday.